prowler-cloud/prowler/docs/developer-guide/introduction.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-Before we merge any of your pull requests we pass checks to the code, we use the following tools and automation to make sure the code is secure and dependencies up-to-dated (these should have been already installed if you ran `pipenv install -d`):
+Before we merge any of your pull requests we pass checks to the code, we use the following tools and automation to make sure the code is secure and dependencies up-to-dated:
+???+ note
+    These should have been already installed if you ran `poetry install --with dev`

 - [`bandit`](https://pypi.org/project/bandit/) for code security review.
 - [`safety`](https://pypi.org/project/safety/) and [`dependabot`](https://github.com/features/security) for dependencies.